 - Electronic Journals – Equal parts online publisher and distributed workflow mechanism, the TDL’s journal application allows members to create and manage peer-reviewed online journals through an efficient Web interface.

-- Sites – Using the same WordPress software as TDL Scholarly Blogs, TDL members can create full-featured websites for their research projects, events, or other scholarly endeavors.
+- WordPress Sites - TDL members can create blogs and full-featured websites for their research projects, events, or other scholarly endeavors.

 - Online Conference Management – Conference organizers can create a Web presence for their conferences and manage the peer review process for conference submissions.